Liam Livingstone

-Liam Stephen Livingstone (born 4 August 1993) is an English cricketer who plays for Lancashire and England.
+Liam Stephen Livingstone (born 4 August 1993) is an English cricketer who has captained the England ODI team.
+He also plays for Lancashire.
 Livingstone is a right-handed batter and spin bowler, capable of bowling both right-arm leg and off spin.
 He made his Twenty20 debut for Lancashire against Leicestershire in May 2015.
 He was awarded the Most Valuable Player in the ECB's inaugural The Hundred competition.
+He was a member of the England team that won the 2022 T20 World Cup.

 Career

 On 19 April 2015, Livingstone gained media coverage after scoring 350 off 138 balls for his club side Nantwich, reported to be one of the highest individual scores in one-day history.

 Livingstone made his first-class debut for Lancashire in the first game of the 2016 season.
 On 24 April 2017, after leading Lancashire as stand-in captain to their first victory of the 2017 season, he was awarded his county cap.
 On 30 November 2017, he was appointed as club captain for the 2018 season, replacing Steven Croft.

 In June 2017, Livingstone was named in England's Twenty20 International (T20I) squad for the series against South Africa.
 He made his T20I debut for England against South Africa on 23 June 2017.
 On 10 January 2018 Livingstone received his first call up to the England Test Squad for their upcoming two-match series against New Zealand following a strong performance for the England Lions side during the Ashes Winter of 2017/18, in which national selector James Whitaker said that Livingstone had been a 'standout performer'.

 In December 2018, Livingstone was bought by the Rajasthan Royals in the player auction for the 2019 Indian Premier League.
 In September 2019, he was named in the squad for the Cape Town Blitz team for the 2019 Mzansi Super League tournament.

 In November 2019, he signed with Perth Scorchers for the 2019-20 Big Bash League tournament.
 He was released by the Rajasthan Royals ahead of the 2020 IPL auction.

-On 7 January 2020, while playing in the Big Bash League for the Perth Scorchers, Livingstone was struck in the testicles while batting three times.
-Upon being struck for a third time, Livingstone was heard saying “Oh no!” over the stump microphone, much to the amusement of the commentary team and spectators.

 On 29 May 2020, Livingstone was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Livingstone was included in England's 24-man squad to start training behind closed doors for the One Day International (ODI) series against Ireland.
 On 27 July 2020, Livingstone was named as one of three reserve players in England's squad for the ODI series.
 On 31 July 2020, Livingstone replaced Joe Denly in England's ODI squad, after Denly suffered back spasms before the first match.
 In November 2020, Livingstone was named in England's ODI squad for their series against South Africa.